syncfusion-content/xamarin-docs/Xamarin/SfAutoComplete/Getting-Started.md

 ## Adding AutoComplete References

-Refer [this](https://help.syncfusion.com/xamarin/introduction/download-and-installation) section to know the steps for obtaining Essential Studio components in your solution; then refer this [link](https://help.syncfusion.com/xamarin/introduction/control-dependencies#sfautocomplete) to know the dependency assemblies details for adding AutoComplete to your project.
+Refer [this](https://help.syncfusion.com/xamarin/introduction/download-and-installation) section to know the steps for obtaining Essential Studio components in your solution; then refer this [link](https://help.syncfusion.com/xamarin/introduction/control-dependencies#sfautocomplete) to know the dependency assembly details for adding AutoComplete to your project.
-After adding the assemblies reference, an additional step is required for iOS and UWP projects.
+After adding the assembly reference, an additional step is required for iOS and UWP projects.

 ### Additional Step for iOS

-Create an instance of `SfAutoCompleteRenderer` in FinishedLaunching overridden method of AppDelegate class in iOS project as shown below:
+Create an instance of `SfAutoCompleteRenderer` in FinishedLaunching overridden method of an AppDelegate class in iOS project as shown below:

 {% highlight C# %}